tcl-mirror/tdom/README.md

    *  optional DTD validation.

+   *  a rich and Tcl'ish language to describe structures and to validate XML data or DOM trees or other forms of hierarchically data with that.

    *  a JSON parser which parses any possible JSON input into a DOM tree without losing information.